-While much of sales and operations planning (S&OP) hinges on well-orchestrated cultural transformation and business process change, companies shouldn't underestimate the technical
+While much of sales and operations planning (S&OP) hinges on well-orchestrated cultural transformation and business process change, companies shouldn't underestimate the technical challenges

 What trips up many S&OP deployments, they say, is that S&OP is by its nature a horizontal process requiring data from multiple functions within a company.
 Each has its own IT systems, practices and naming conventions for organizing and categorizing data.